-Each required vehicle parking space shall be provided with practical vehicular access from a public road.
+Any vehicle parking spaces shall be provided with practical vehicular access from a public road.
 Sufficient manoeuvring space shall be provided to enable vehicles to enter and leave the parking area in a forward direction in the following situations:

-- (i) Where the site gains access from a State Highway; or - The vehicle parking area contains more than three (3) parking spaces; or (ii) - Any of the parking spaces are located further than 30 metres from the road; or (iii) - Where the site is a rear site with access by way of an access leg or driveway. (iv) - Vehicle Parking Spaces and Access Aisles to Remain Clear (e) - The space that is dedicated on any site for vehicle parking and access shall (i) remain unobstructed by other activities and shall not be diminished by the storage of goods or erection of any structure. - (f) Design of Vehicle Parking Spaces - Each required parking space shall be of usable shape and have a minimum (i) dimension to accommodate a 90 percentile car tracking curve with manoeuvring space in accordance with AS/NZS 2890.1:2004 Parking facilities-Off street car parking and AS/NZS 2890.6:2009 for off street parking for people with disabilities. - Standard of Formation for Vehicle Parking Spaces (g) - In the Residential, Commercial, Industrial, Greenbelt Residential and Open (i) Space Zones, all vehicle parking spaces and access aisles required by this Plan shall be formed, metalled, and surfaced to an all-weather hard surface standard and shall be provided with surface water drainage and containment of water borne contaminants which shall be regularly maintained by the owner in accordance with the requirements of Rule 24.2.4. - In the Rural Zone, all vehicle parking spaces and access aisles required by (ii) this Plan shall be formed and metalled to an all-weather standard and shall be provided with surface water drainage and containment of water borne contaminants which shall be regularly maintained by the owner in accordance with the requirements of Rule 24.2.4.
+- (i) Where the site gains access from a State Highway; or - (ii) The vehicle parking area contains more than three (3) parking spaces; or - (iii) Any of the parking spaces are located further than 30 metres from the road; or - (iv) Where the site is a rear site with access by way of an access leg or driveway. - (c) Vehicle Parking Spaces and Access Aisles to Remain Clear - (i) The space that is dedicated on any site for vehicle parking and access shall remain unobstructed by other activities and shall not be diminished by the storage of goods or erection of any structure. - (d) Design of Vehicle Parking Spaces - (i) Any parking spaces shall be of usable shape and have a minimum dimension to accommodate a 90 percentile car tracking curve with manoeuvring space in accordance with AS/NZS 2890.1:2004 Parking facilities-Off street car parking and AS/NZS 2890.6:2009 for off street parking for people with disabilities. - (e) Standard of Formation for Vehicle Parking Spaces - (i) In the Residential, Commercial, Industrial, Greenbelt Residential and Open Space Zones, all vehicle parking spaces and access aisles shall be formed, metalled, and surfaced to an all-weather hard surface standard and shall be provided with surface water drainage and containment of water borne contaminants which shall be regularly maintained by the owner in accordance with the requirements of Rule 24.2.4. - (ii) In the Rural Zone, all vehicle parking spaces and access aisles shall be formed and metalled to an all-weather standard and shall be provided with surface water drainage and containment of water borne contaminants which shall be regularly maintained by the owner in accordance with the requirements of Rule 24.2.4. - (iii) All parking areas that are available to the public shall be provided with night lighting. - (iv) Any parking area which comprises five (5) or more parking spaces and which adjoins a residential zone except where the parking area is associated with Council recreational areas or within road reserve shall be screened along the boundary adjoining that Residential Zone by planting or a solid screen fence not less than 1.5 metres in height.

-- (iii) All parking areas that are available to the public shall be provided with night lighting. - (iv) Any parking area which comprises five (5) or more parking spaces and which adjoins a residential zone except where the parking area is associated with Council recreational areas or within road reserve shall be screened along the boundary adjoining that Residential Zone by planting or a solid screen fence not less than 1.5 metres in height. - (v) All parking areas, short term stopping areas and access thereto shall have, adjacent to their boundary with any road and footpath, a permanent barrier or raised kerb to prevent vehicles entering or leaving the site at any point other than the approved vehicle access crossing point.
-"Trip" hazards are not to be created. - (h) Number of Vehicle Parking Spaces Required - (i) Vehicle parking spaces shall be provided for activities within the site at the following rates:
+(v) All parking areas, short term stopping areas and access thereto shall have, adjacent to their boundary with any road and footpath, a permanent barrier or raised kerb to prevent vehicles entering or leaving the site at any point other than the approved vehicle access crossing point.
+"Trip" hazards are not to be created.